 - ensure we have a designated senior person for child protection;

-- ensure every member of staff knows the name of the designated senior person responsible for child protection and their role;
+- ensure all EtonX staff, tutors and contractors know the name of the designated senior person responsible for child protection and their role;

 - ensure that parents, teachers and tutors have an understanding that the responsibility for ensuring child protection is a joint effort and that they play a crucial supporting role in managing and monitoring student and tutor behaviour;